-According to data reported by the Manufactured Housing Institute ("MHI"), annual home shipments from 2008 to 2012 were lower than each of the 49 years from 1959 to 2007.
-For the past 10- and 20-year periods, annual home shipments averaged 91,000 and 193,000, respectively.
-While industry HUD code manufactured home shipments improved modestly in 2012 to 55,000 homes compared to approximately 52,000 homes shipped in 2011, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.
+According to data reported by the Manufactured Housing Institute ("MHI"), annual home shipments from 2003 to 2013 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
+For the past 10- and 20-year periods, annual home shipments averaged 84,000 and 183,000, respectively.
+While industry U.S. Department of Housing and Urban Development ("HUD") code manufactured home shipments improved modestly in 2013 to 60,000 homes compared to approximately 55,000 homes shipped in 2012, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.

 Ongoing economic challenges continue to hinder annual industry and Company home sales.
-High unemployment and underemployment rates among home buyers who favor affordable housing, and continuing low consumer confidence levels are two of the most significant impediments.
+High unemployment and underemployment rates among home buyers who favor affordable housing, and low consumer confidence levels are two of the most significant impediments.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
-Included in this group are lower-income households that are particularly affected by the high unemployment and underemployment consequences of the recession.
+Included in this group are lower-income households that are particularly affected by the high unemployment and underemployment.
 Low consumer confidence in the U.S. economy is not conducive for potential customers to commit to a home purchase.
-Many potential manufactured home buyers interested in our products for retirement living may remain concerned about financial stability and, therefore, may be hesitant to commit to a new home purchase.
+Many potential manufactured home buyers interested in our products for seasonal or retirement living may remain concerned about financial stability and, therefore, may be hesitant to commit to a new home purchase.
 As employment and consumer confidence levels improve, we anticipate rising demand for our homes.

 Consumer financing for the retail purchase of manufactured homes needs to become generally more available before marked emergence from current low home shipment levels can occur.
-Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant restraints to industry growth.
+Restrictive underwriting guidelines, irregular appraisal processes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans are significant restraints to industry growth.
 We are working directly with other industry participants to develop manufactured home consumer financing models to better attract industry financiers interested in furthering or expanding lending opportunities in the industry.
+We have invested in community-based lending initiatives that provide home-only financing to residents of certain manufactured home communities.
 We are also working through industry trade associations to encourage favorable legislative and government-sponsored enterprise action to address the mortgage financing needs of potential buyers of affordable homes.
 Only limited progress has been made in this area and meaningful positive impact in the form of increased home orders has yet to be realized.
 See "Regulatory Developments" below.

-While sales activity of existing homes appear to be showing signs of improvement, the current lending environment that favors site-built housing and more affluent home buyers has not resulted in similar improved capabilities for affordable-home buyers to facilitate a new home purchase.
+While sales activity of existing homes appear to be showing modest signs of improvement, the current lending environment that favors site-built housing and more affluent home buyers has not resulted in similar improved capabilities for affordable-home buyers to facilitate a new home purchase.
 In addition, the contingency contract process, wherein potential manufactured home buyers must sell their existing home in order to facilitate the purchase of a new factory-built home continues to be somewhat impeded.